ApothecaryMark/1924piecesofme/about.md

 Currently they advise on a diverse range of issues such as disability hate crime, social care, social security, technology ethics, inclusive travel and the COVID-19 response.

 The project will move into the NFT space from August 2022, bringing debates around disability and mental ill-health into the blockchain.
+Visit use on [Opensea.com](https://opensea.io/collection/1924piecesofme "1924 Pieces of Me NFT Collection") to find out more.

 **Where does the artist end and the image begin?**